HOMlab/QN-ACTR-Release/README.md

 # QN-ACTR-Release

-/QN-ACTR Java/ is the current Java version of the QN-ACTR cognitive architecture
+/QN-ACTR Java/ folder is the current version of the QN-ACTR cognitive architecture.
+See readme.txt in that folder for setup.